for floor finishes see Internal Linings

 With most forms of construction there will be implications concerning fire safety.
 These are covered in the Building Regulations and you can see examples of how to conform with these in Part BThe Approved documents, (England) part B, deals with fire (Fire Safety).

-Part CThe Approved documents, (England) part B, deals with Site preparation and resistance to contaminants and moisture, covers site remediationthe term applied to the method of dealing with pollutants and contaminants in the ground.
+Part CThe Approved documents, (England) part C, deals with Site preparation and resistance to contaminants (C1) and Resistance to Moisture (C2), covers site remediationthe term applied to the method of dealing with pollutants and contaminants in the ground.
 The Building Regulations cover this in detail.
 See info about Approved Document C – Site preparation and resistance to contaminants and moisture along with protection from nasties which might affect the construction and occupants such as damp, rain, radon etc.

-Combustion appliances and fuel storage has a detailed section in the Approved Documents (part J) and this makes reference to several aspects of the design and construction of houses including:
+Combustion appliances and fuel storage has a detailed section in the Approved Documents, part JThe Approved documents, (England) part J, deals with Combustion appliances and fuel storage systems, and this makes reference to several aspects of the design and construction of houses including:

 - the construction of chimneys and flueblock chimneys along with wall thicknesses